RayReynolds/jenkins-docker/README.md

 cd VagrantImage
 vagrant init centos/7
 ```
-My preference is to use a Centos 7 image.
+A Centos 7 image is used in this instance.

 Enable the following in the *Vagrantfile*:
 ```